KassieKitsune/PluralQuartz/README.md

    ```
    pnpm inject
    ```
    Select the default options when prompted.
-Discord should close when this is done.
-PluralQuartz should be available in the plugins menu when you open Discord again.
+Discord should close when this is done. pkPrism should be available in the plugins menu when you open Discord again.

 </details>

-> **Updating PQ** If are here to update your existing PQ install, or have previously installed other userplugins, You only need to open your terminal in your existing Vencord folder and do step 3.
+> **Updating pkPrism** If are here to update your existing pkPrism install, or have previously installed other userplugins, You only need to open your terminal in your existing Vencord folder and do step 3.

 ## (Untested) Option B: using [Veskforge](https://github.com/Microck/veskforge)
 This option is recommended if you have not yet gotten to know your terminal and are still working up the courage to ask it out. <details>